DibyajyotiBiswal57/programs/README.md

     37.Read two numbers and display the smaller of the two.
     38.Read a number and a character.
 If the character is ‘S’ display the square of the number.
 If the character is ‘C’ then display the cube of the number.
     39.Read two numbers.
 If both numbers are even then display their sum else display their product.
-    40.Read a character and check if the character is a vowel or a consonant.
+    40. Read a character and check if the character is a vowel or a consonant.
-    41.Read two numbers and a Boolean value.
+    41. Read two numbers and a Boolean value.
 For Boolean true display the area and perimeter of a rectangle assuming the two numbers are the length and width.
 For a Boolean false calculate and display the surface area and volume of a cylinder assuming the parameters as height and radius of the cylinder.
-    42.Read two numbers and a character.
+    42. Read two numbers and a character.
 If the character is ‘a’ check if the numbers are equal.
 If the character is ‘M’ check if the first number is divisible by 9.
 Otherwise find the product.
-    43.Check if a string is a palindrome or not.
+    43. Check if a string is a palindrome or not.
-    44.Count the number of vowels in a string.
+    44. Count the number of vowels in a string.
-    45.Read a line, then count words and display the total number of words in the given line.
+    45. Read a line, then count words and display the total number of words in the given line.
-    46.Convert temperature from celsius to fahrenheit.
+    46. Convert temperature from celsius to fahrenheit.
-    47.Convert dollars to rupee with current conveersion rate (take from internet).
+    47. Convert dollars to rupee with current conversion rate (take from internet).
-    48.Check if a character is uppercase or lowercase.
+    48. Check if a character is uppercase or lowercase.
-    49.Add odd numbers upto a given value.
+    49. Add odd numbers upto a given value.
     50. Calculate the BMI(Body Mass Index) of a person.
     51. Input a value in kilometres and convert it into miles.
     52. Input 3 numbers and swap them as this : 1st number becomes 2nd number and 2nd number becomes the 3rd number and 3rd number becomes the 1st number.